cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 > `--timezone="America-Indiana-Indianapolis`

-If the network name has a space in it, please use two sets of quotes:
+If the network name has a space in it, please use two sets of quotes (with backslashes on Windows Git Bash):
-`"--ssid='Net Work'"`.
+`\"'--ssid='Net Work'\"`.
 In general, we recommend not to use any spaces in network names.

 ```